technophile-04/testing-subgraph/README.md

 ## Shipping to Subgraph Studio

+> NOTE: This step requires [deployment of contracts](https://docs.scaffoldeth.io/deploying/deploy-smart-contracts) to your preferred network or the contracts name, abi & address are present in `packages/nextjs/contracts/externalContracts.ts`

 1. Generate `packages/subgraph/networks.json` from contracts present:

    ```sh
    yarn abi-copy
    ```

    The above command will update the `packages/subgraph/networks.json` file and also put the ABI files in the `packages/subgraph/abis` folder.

 2. Generate AssemblyScript types from the subgraph schema and the contract ABIs:

    ```sh
    yarn codegen
    ```

 3. Build the subgraph and pass the network name as an argument:

    ```sh
    yarn graph build --network <network-name>
    ```

    e.g: `yarn graph build --network sepolia` checkout [the graph supported networks and thier cli names](https://thegraph.com/docs/en/developing/supported-networks/), this command should update the `packages/subgraph/subgraph.yaml` file with the network name, contract address.

 4. Update the `packages/subgraph/subgraph.yaml` file with your contract abi file location and startBlock number (optional):

    ```diff
    ...
          source: